What Happens If a Process Server Can't Find You in California?

 Can a case proceed if someone evades service successfully?

-What is skip tracing?
+What is skip tracing and is it legal?

 How many attempts does a process server make before substitute service is allowed?